Quantifying Avian Morphological Evolution through Deep Representation Learning: Introduction

 \section{Introduction}

 The evolution of biological morphology plays a crucial role in shaping the diverse natural world we observe today.
 It provides insight into the adaptation and survival of species over time, influencing various ecological interactions and the functioning of ecosystems.
-Traditionally, analyses of morphological evolution have involved subjective elements, as even quantitative analyses based on morphological traits require human intervention in the selection and coding of these traits \parencite{Guillerme2020Disparities}.
-Additionally, many features, like complex feather textures exhibited in many taxa, are hard to measure and encode in traditional morphometrics.
-These issues can introduce biases, affecting the accuracy and reliability of evolutionary interpretations.
+Traditionally, analyses of morphological evolution require human intervention in the selection and coding of traits.
+The primary limitation of landmark-based geometric morphometrics is its dependence on subjective human selection and the strict anatomical comparability of the chosen features.
+Before any mathematical analysis can occur, researchers must manually define, physically or digitally locate, and mathematically encode numerous landmarks across every single specimen within a given dataset.
+This manual pipeline is highly susceptible to human bias.
+Furthermore, geometric morphometrics is almost exclusively optimized for the analysis of hard, rigid, static anatomical shapes -- primarily skeletal osteology.
+Many soft features, like complex textures exhibited in many taxa, are hard to measure and encode in traditional morphometrics.
+These traits are also critical to ecological adaptation or sexual selection.
+The inability of traditional methods to quantify these highly complex, non-rigid phenotypic traits results in an underestimate of morphological disparity \parencite{daboul2018procrustes, Guillerme2020Disparities, mulqueeney2025assessing}.

-To address these limitations, our research employs advanced deep learning technologies, specifically Convolutional Neural Networks (CNNs).
-CNNs, popularised by \textcite{LeCun1989Backpropagation}, are designed to automatically learn visual features from image data, making them exceptionally suited for visual recognition tasks.
+To address these limitations, we propose an advanced deep learning technology.
+Convolutional Neural Networks, popularised by \textcite{LeCun1989Backpropagation}, are designed to automatically learn visual features from image data, making them exceptionally suited for visual recognition tasks.
 By utilising CNN image classification models, we can leverage the learned weights as indicators of morphological traits of various species, providing a more objective basis for understanding biological evolution.

-In our study, we utilise CNNs as a high-throughput, high-dimensional morphometric tool capable of capturing holistic visual features, including colour, texture, and body plan.
-We trained a model being able to recognise over 10,000 species of birds, based on ResNet34 architecture \parencite{He2016ResNet}, and calculated the cosine similarity between species using the weights extracted from the last fully connected layer (fc).
+It can serve as a high-throughput, high-dimensional morphometric tool capable of capturing holistic visual features, including colour, texture, and body plan.

+To validate the feasibility of this proposed methodology, we trained a model being able to recognise over 10,000 species of birds, based on ResNet34 architecture \parencite{He2016ResNet}, and calculated the cosine similarity between species using the weights extracted from the last fully connected layer (fc).
 This methodology enabled us to perform phenotypic disparity and macroevolutionary analysis, yielding insights into the morphological evolution of birds.

-To avoid being confused with the taxonomic level "class," the term "category" is used as an alternative to the classes of neural networks.